Naimish240/WhatsAppWebStuff/ReadMe.txt

 https://www.whatsapp.com/legal/

 NOTE :
+    The virtual environment "env" which ships with the program was made with Pop_OS!
+20.04, and might not work on other distros.
+So if things don't work, this might be a reason why.
+Delete the env and then install the required modules from "requirements.txt"

     Requires Chromium WebDriver and Python 3.6+ to work properly If you come across any bugs, submit an issue.
 I'll work on fixing it.
     If you're able to fix the bug, then send a PR.
 I'll merge after review.